Jung Ryeo-won: 2005–2012: Transitioning to acting

 Chakra disbanded in 2004, and Jung pursued acting full-time.
-After undergoing 11 unsuccessful auditions that year, she said she began doubting her decision to become an actress.
+After unsuccessfully auditioning 11 times that year, she said she began doubting her decision to become an actress.
 In 2005, she gained recognition in the cult vampire sitcom Hello Franceska, and then made her breakthrough in the romantic comedy My Name Is Kim Sam-soon.
 The series was a massive success with average ratings of over 37% and 50.5% for the finale.
-Jung was praised for her portrayal of a fragile but good-natured character who fights for the hero's love, and eventually became one of the few successful singer-turned-actresses in the country.
+Jung was praised for her portrayal of a fragile but good-natured character who fights for the hero's love, in the process becoming one of the few successful singer-turned-actresses in the country.

 Her follow-up series Autumn Shower received low ratings, but she rebounded with Which Star Are You From?, in which she played a country bumpkin living in the mountains of Gangwon Province.
 She was cast in her first movie leading role as a girl with multiple personality disorder in 2007's Two Faces of My Girlfriend, and though it was not a box office hit, she won Best New Actress at the Blue Dragon Film Awards.